President Trump Mused About Revoking NBC's License. Republicans in Congress Cheered

 On Wednesday morning, President Trump took to Twitter to denounce a NBC News report that he had called for a "nearly tenfold increase" in the country's supply of nuclear weapons.

-"Pure fiction, made up to demean," Trump wrote, and then came back a more incendiary followup: "With all of the Fake News coming out of NBC and the Networks, at what point is it appropriate to challenge their License?
+"Pure fiction, made up to demean," Trump wrote, and then came back with a more incendiary followup: "With all of the Fake News coming out of NBC and the Networks, at what point is it appropriate to challenge their License?
 Bad for country!"
 Several hours later, he told pool reporters that "the way the press is able to write whatever they want to write" was "frankly disgusting."

 As many commentators noted, Trump's musing about revoking a broadcaster's license was both startling in a country where freedom of the press is protected by the Constitution, as well as impractical given the way that the Federal Communications Commission regulates broadcasters.